-Except with respect to executory contracts and unexpired leases that have previously been rejected or are the subject of a motion to reject filed, or a notice of rejection served, pursuant to order of the Bankruptcy Court, on or before the Effective Date, all Interline Agreements set forth on Exhibit U-1 to the Plan and all Intercompany Executory Contracts and Intercompany Unexpired Leases set forth on Exhibit U-4 to the Plan shall be deemed automatically rejected as of the Effective Date or such earlier date as the Debtors may have unequivocally terminated their performance under such lease or contract; provided, however, that neither the exclusion nor inclusion of a contract or lease by the Debtors on any Exhibit to the Plan, nor anything contained herein, shall constitute an admission by the Debtors that any such lease or contract is an unexpired lease or executory contract or that any Debtor, or its respective Affiliates, has any liability thereunder.
+Except with respect to executory contracts and unexpired leases that have previously been rejected or are the subject of a motion to reject filed, or a notice of rejection served, pursuant to order of the

+Bankruptcy Court, on or before the Effective Confirmation Date, all Interline Agreements set forth on Exhibit U-1 to the Plan and all Intercompany Executory Contracts and Intercompany Unexpired Leases set forth on Exhibit U-4 to the Plan shall be deemed automatically rejected as of the Effective Date or such earlier date as the Debtors may have unequivocally terminated their performance under such lease or contract; provided, however, that neither the exclusion nor inclusion of a contract or lease by the Debtors on any Exhibit to the Plan, nor anything contained herein, shall constitute an admission by the Debtors that any such lease or contract is an unexpired lease or executory contract or that any Debtor, or its respective Affiliates, has any liability thereunder.
 The Confirmation Order shall constitute an order of the Bankruptcy Court approving the assumptions and rejections contemplated herein, pursuant to Sections 365 and 1123 of the Bankruptcy Code.
-The Debtors, with the consent of America West, reserve the right to (a) file a motion on or before the Confirmation Date (i) to reject any Interline Agreement not listed on Exhibit U-l to the Plan, (ii) to assume any Employee-Related Agreement listed on Exhibit U-2 to the Plan, (iii) to reject any Other Executory Contract or Unexpired Lease listed on Exhibit U-3 to the Plan, (iv) to reject any Intercompany Executory Contract or Intercompany Unexpired Lease not listed on Exhibit U-4 to the Plan, or (v) to reject any Interline Agreement, Employee-Related Agreement, Other Executory Contract or Unexpired Lease, Intercompany Executory Contract or Intercompany Unexpired Lease that previously has not been rejected by order of the Bankruptcy Court, and (b) modify or supplement Exhibit U-1, Exhibit U-2, Exhibit U-3, or Exhibit U-4 to the Plan at any time prior to the Effective Date, including, without limitation, the right to (i) add any Interline Agreement to, or delete any Interline Agreement from, Exhibit U-l to the Plan, (ii) to add any Employee-Related Agreement to, or delete any Employee-Related Agreement from, Exhibit U-2 to the Plan, (iii) to add any Other Executory Contract or Unexpired Lease to, or delete any Other Executory Contract or Unexpired Lease from, Exhibit U-3 to the Plan, or (iv) to add any Intercompany Executory Contract or Intercompany Unexpired Lease to, or delete any Intercompany Executory Contract or Intercompany Unexpired Lease from, Exhibit U-4 to the Plan.
-The effective date of rejection for executory contracts or unexpired leases set forth above may be later than the Effective Date of the Plan, provided, that the Debtors shall provide notice of the effective date of rejection to the applicable counterparty.
+The Debtors, with the consent of America West, reserve the right to (a) file a motion on or before the Confirmation Date (i) to reject any Interline Agreement not listed on Exhibit U-1 to the Plan, (ii) to assume any Employee-Related Agreement listed on Exhibit U-2 to the Plan, (iii) to reject any Other Executory Contract or Unexpired Lease listed on Exhibit U-3 to the Plan, (ivthe Contracts Assumption Schedule, (iv) to assume or reject any Other Executory Contract or Unexpired Lease on the Post-Effective Date Determination Schedule, (v) to reject any Intercompany Executory Contract or Intercompany Unexpired Lease not listed on Exhibit U-4 to the Plan, or (\vi) to reject any Interline Agreement, Employee-Related Agreement, Other Executory Contract or Unexpired Lease, Intercompany Executory Contract or Intercompany Unexpired Lease that previously has not been rejected by order of the Bankruptcy Court, and (b) modify or supplement Exhibit U-1, Exhibit U-2, Exhibit U-3, or Exhibit U-4 or Exhibit U-5 to the Plan at any time prior to the Effective Date, including, without limitation, the rightConfirmation Date to (i) add any Interline Agreement to, or delete any Interline Agreement from, Exhibit U-l to the Plan, (ii) to-add any Employee-Related Agreement to, or delete any Employee-Related Agreement from, Exhibit U-2 to the Plan, or (iii) to-add any Other Executory Contract or Unexpired Lease to, or delete any Other Executory Contract or Unexpired Lease from, Exhibit U-3 to the Plan, or (iv) to add any Intercompany Executory Contract or Intercompany Unexpired Lease to, or delete any Intercompany Executory Contract or Intercompany Unexpired Lease from, Exhibit U 4 to the Plan.
+The effective date of rejection for executory contracts or unexpired leases set forth above may be later than the Effective Date of the Plan, provided, that the Debtors shall provide notice of the effective date of rejection to the applicable counterparty.from Exhibit U-4 to the Plan.